saltukalakus/idiomatic-rust-snippets/src/intro.md

 ### Idiomatic Rust Snippets

+Rust is known to have a steep learning curve.
+This book does not intend to explain every aspect of Rust; however, you may find it useful while learning Rust.

 1. [Essentials](./essentials/intro.md) covers the basic aspects of the Rust programming language.
 They are explained with easy-to-understand examples.

 2. [Design Patterns](./patterns/intro.md) section demonstrates several design patterns with minimalistic but complete projects.